 For this reason, the article went on, these clients risk having their accounts closed on Jan.
 1, 2020, as Belgium's banks risk a 30% withholding tax on their U.S.derived income if they are found to fail to comply with the Foreign Account Tax Compliance Act, which will require them to provide TINs, normally Social Security numbers, for all their American account-holders after that date.

-As the American Expat Financial News Journal has been reporting for months, Europe's banks have increasingly been sounding the alarm about the difficulties they have been having in providing bank accounts to tens of thousands of European citizens who happen to be considered to be Americans by the U.S. tax authorities, but who typically don't view themselves as Americans, and who lack a Tax Information Number.
-For most people this is their Social Security number.
+As the American Expat Financial News Journal has been reporting for months, Europe's banks have increasingly been sounding the alarm about the difficulties they have been having in providing bank accounts to tens of thousands of European citizens who happen to be considered to be Americans by the U.S. tax authorities, but who typically don't view themselves as Americans, and who lack a TIN.

 Among those highlighting the problem has been the Paris-based Accidental Americans Association, headed by Fabien Lehagre.
 Lehagre has helped to bring the issue to the attention of France's lawmakers as well as French news organizations.